 Tutoring elementary school students is beyond rewarding.
+And with class sizes peaking at thirty students, your presence has never been more essential.
 You can see the difference a little encouragement makes from day one.
-On my second day in a classroom - helping a child with a writing assignment - a half dozen other students asked me to read their work before I left for my day job.
+On my second day in a new classroom - helping a child with a writing assignment - a half dozen other students asked me to read their work before I left for my day job.

 I put together a Mary Poppins style tutoring kit with magic-math-beans (to use as "math manipulables" ), an endless Muji eraser and French mechanical pencil, a sharpener, erasers to add to the chewed end of students’ pencils, colored markers, puffy Japanese stickers for a job well done, and a notebook for recording each day’s progress.